hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 exists and you can install it to your client environment.
 This kubectl plugin works together with the kubectl CLI tool and it greatly simplifies many hierachical namespace operations.
 This section shows you the process to install the *kubectl-hns* plugin.

-Type the following commands to install the *kubectl-hns* plugin using *curl*:
+Type the following commands to install the *kubectl-hns* plugin using *curl* in my Linux client:

 ```shell